 While You’re Away

 - Use ATMs at financial institutions instead of freestanding ones in high-traffic tourist areas, which are ripe for skimming—a method of collecting your information and PIN from your card.
 Cover the keypad with your hand while entering your PIN.
+Locate Navy Federal ATMs for additional security.

 - Lock up valuables, including sensitive documents, in the hotel safe when you’re out of the room.